UNIVERSITY OF WISCONSIN River Falls

 *History majors are required to take HIST 101 to meet Social and Behavioral Sciences Requirement in General Education Goal Two, so the course and its 3 credits will not be counted as history major credits.

-Required Courses 6 cr. hrs.
+Intermediate Requirements 6 cr. hrs.

-Choose one of the following Non-U.S. History Courses, 3 cr. hrs.
+Choose one of the following non-U.S. history courses 3 cr. hrs.

 HIST 201 Introduction to Asian Civilization, 3 cr.